 - Feeling anxious or having a panic attack

-- Noticing that your legs, feet, hands, arms, or face are swelled
+- Noticing swelling in your legs, feet, hands, arms, or face

 - Sensations such as burning, itching, numbness, or tingling